Khan/perseus/packages/perseus/src/widget-ai-utils/README.md

 ### Why don't we just pass the raw widget json?

-We do not want to have the an external API relying on the internal representation of Perseus widgets.
+We do not want to have the external API relying on the internal representation of Perseus widgets.
 That would couple the widgets implementation to an external API, which would be subject to breakage.
 This approach balances having an explicit API, while keeping Perseus widgets mostly unaware of the LLM prompt requirements.